tvanantwerp/tomvanantwerp.com/src/essays/losing-50lbs.md

 Not so with weights, which—no matter how sore I get—leave me with the sensation that *I* did the butt-kicking.
 Weights are also easier to do at random throughout the day.
 I don't need to change into gym clothes to do a quick set of bicep curls, followed by a shower.
 I frequently do a couple sets while waiting for water to boil for my morning coffee.
 It just fits into my life better.

 Weight loss with keto and fasting was relatively easy and fast.
 Hypertrophy (muscle growth) is not.
 Muscles are metabolicly expensive, and the body doesn't want to build them bigger if it can avoid it.
 It's taken a long time to start to see positive changes in my musculature.
 But it's very satisfying.
 I feel fitter than I have in years, maybe ever.
 For the first time in my life, I can look in the mirror and be proud.

+When lifting weights, it's important to have proper form.
+Doing things sloppily will get you injured, leaving you in a worse state than when you started.
+I actually recommend looking on YouTube, not for gym exercises, but for physical therapy exercises.
+These are movements that are going to be safe and are focused on building strength that you're probably missing.
+It will also help you learn enough anatomy that you can better evaluate other exercises for incorporation into or exclusion from your workout routine.

 ### Mindset